 Coveros works with you to determine which model (if any) makes the most sense for your organization.

-While coaching is part of every agile transformation we perform, some organizations choose to focus their improvement efforts on bringing on board coaches in lieu of a more formal assessment, build, deploy process.
+While coaching is part of every transformation we perform, some organizations choose to focus their improvement efforts on bringing on board coaches in lieu of a more formal assessment, build, deploy process.
 At Coveros, we provide a variety of coaching capabilities to help your organization improve:

 - Enterprise coaches – coaches focused on helping your executives and program staff improve their overall agility while incorporating lean / systems thinking within your value streams to maximize your delivery throughput